zbynekdrlik/obs-yt-player/docs/12-playback-modes.md

 ## Overview

-The script supports three distinct playback modes that control how videos play when the scene is active or inactive:
+The script supports three distinct playback modes that control how videos play when the scene is active:

 1. **Continuous Mode** (default)
 2. **Single Mode**